ccao-data/data-architecture/dbt/seeds/ccao/docs.md

 {% docs seed_htpar_reascd %}
 Table containing descriptions for appeal decision reason codes from `iasworld.htpar`.
 These codes are sourced directly from the iasWorld interface.
+Many (but not all) are documented on the [Assessor's website](https://www.cookcountyassessor.com/form-document/assessor-reason-codes).

 **Primary Key**: `reascd`
 {% enddocs %}